-There’s also an odd collection of American buttons, which King Farouk liked to collect, all pinned up on display.
+There’s also an odd collection of American election and cartoon buttons that King Farouk liked to collect, all pinned up on display.

 Need to know:

-The basics: Opening hours are from 9am to 3pm, everyday except Friday.
-The entrance is on a small street on the side of the palace – and the ticket booth is across the street from the entrance.
+Hours: From 9 am to 3 pm, everyday except Friday.
+The entrance is on a small street on the side of the palace – but the ticket booth is across the street from the entrance.

 10. Have a beer at Al Horreya Cafe

-This run-down bar packs a weathered charm that’s popular with downtown locals, artists and expats.
+Grab an Egyptian beer at this run-down yet charming bar that’s always lively with downtown locals, artists and expats.

-There’s tea and coffee in the front of the cafe, where locals gather to play chess, and cold beers in the back section including favourite local lagers Stella and Sakara.
+There’s tea and coffee in the front of the cafe, where locals gather to play chess, and cold beers in the back including favorite local lagers Stella and Sakara.

 Need to know:

-How to get there: Take the metro to the Sadatstation and it’s a short walk to Bab al-Louq, the square where you’ll find the bar.
-On Google Maps (26WR+34 Abdeen) it’s called “Al Horreya Cafe.”
+How to get there: Take an Uber or the metro to the Sadat station and it’s a short walk to Bab al-Louq, the square where you’ll find the bar.
+On Google Maps the place is called “Al Horreya Cafe.”

 11. Stock up on Egyptology books at AUC Bookstore